IHCantabria/datahub.client/README.md

 * Download in netcdf format the data for an area
 * Download a dataset complete

+## Known bugs
+* Datasets require a begin and end date.

 ## Future features
 * Use from API.Process
 * Normalize data for each hour